Human systems integration: HSI and systems engineering

-HSI and Logistics Support
+HSI and logistics support

 Planning and management for cost and performance across the lifecycle of a system are accomplished through lifecycle logistics and integrated product support.
-These activities ensure that the system will meet meet sustainment objectives and satisfy user sustainment objectives.
+These activities ensure that the system will meet sustainment objectives and satisfy user sustainment objectives.
 Product Support management covers three focus areas: lifecycle management, technical management and infrastructure management.
 The HSI domains of training, manpower and personnel fall under infrastructure management and are among the twelve elements of logistics / product support.
 Design Interface, one of the twelve elements of logistics / product support, is a subcategory of technical management and includes multiple domains of HSI, including human factors, personnel, habitability, training, safety and occupational health.